RubenKuilder/AdvancedJavaEindopdracht/README.md

 ```shell
 quit
 ```
-and log back in with this command:
+And log back in, using the password from earlier, with this command:
 ```shell
 mysql -u stenden -p
 ```

 ### 1.3.8 Create Database
 Run the command ```CREATE DATABASE stenden_dashboard;``` to create the stenden_dashboard database.